Welcome to Florida Corporate- A Division of Blue Planet Offices, Inc. --

 If you are doing business in another state then you will find many incorporation sites promoting Nevada, Delaware as well as Florida.
 These states have various benefits for corporations.
 Florida also has benefits for the individual.
 Florida has no personal income tax.
 In Florida, your home and car are protected from creditors.
 Florida is also, obviously, a much larger market than Nevada or Delaware.
 Florida is a big state with many cities and massive population.
 There is certainly more opportunity in Florida.

 If you are not doing business in those states, it really does not make much sense to incorporate there.
 It only makes sense to incorporate in a state like Delaware or Nevada if you are setting up a large corporation that is going to have the funds to finance this.
 Nevada is also popular with penny stock companies and various scam operations.
+Delaware is popular with corporations whose stock is publicly traded as Delaware is business friendly and provides some protections against stockholder revolts and similar things.
+This hardly matters for the privately held corporation.

 There is another big problem the incorporation services are not going to tell you about.
 If you are incorporated in Delaware, for example, and actually doing business in another state, you might find yourself being sued in Delaware.
 This allows a plaintiff to go forum shopping.
 You will have to hire counsel in Delaware.
 Controlling a civil action from another state is certainly going to be a challenge and you will be at a disadvantage.
 If you have to appear in Delaware or have other employees appear there for depositions and for a trial, you will be spending many thousands of additional dollars.